psychemedia/sin-eater-resources/src/_initial_observations.md

 Remnants of the antiquarian way still exist today in the form of family history research and local history societies, where there is still some sense of trying to recover "facts" from the past (see, for example [*Antiquarianism and history*, Roey Sweet, 2008](https://archives.history.ac.uk/makinghistory/resources/articles/antiquarianism.html) for an informal introduction).

 Writing in Chapter 53, *"Antiquarianism and History"*, p.
-516, of *A Companion to Green And Roman Historiography, J. Marincola (Ed.), 2007* Benedetto Bravo identifies the role of the anitiquarian as follows:
+516, of *A Companion to Green And Roman Historiography, J. Marincola (Ed.), 2007* Benedetto Bravo identifies the role of the antiquarian as follows:

 > By using the adjective "antiquarian" to discuss several forms of the study of the past as it was practiced in antiquity, we highlight implicitly the existence of a certain affinity between these forms and a major trend in European culture of the fifteenth to eighteenth centuries, namely research by *antiquarii* ("antiquarians").
 Early modern antiquarians studied the *antiquitates* ("antiquities") of the ancient world (pagan and Christian) and of the Middle Ages.
 By the term antiquitates they meant surviving ancient or medieval artefacts (vestiges of architecture, sculpture, coins, inscriptions, manuscripts, utensils) or institutions, customs, laws, beliefs, ancient or medieval technology – or both categories simultaneously.